Dear students, for the 5th semester in a row, we invite you to join ECIU University challenges and micro-modules.

 Last but not least, participation in the challenges enables you to look for creative solutions to real-life problems, thus making a real impact in the community, region or even Europe.

 Challenges are courses that engage diverse teams to solve real-life problems using a novel and practical method of challenge-based learning (CBL).
 More than two hundred students have already participated in ECIU challenges.
-The participants say they value the diversity of skills gained, opportunities to network in the international setting, as well as the practical side of learning.
+Former participants say they value the diversity of skills gained, opportunities to network in the international setting, as well as the practical side of learning.

 Get to know the first-hand experience of participants.